 Instruments and documents which are to be lodged with LINZ in paper form cannot be signed using an electronic signing system.
 They must have original wet signatures as per the prescribed execution requirements for paper instruments set out in the Land Transfer Act 2017.

 In normal circumstances, it is best practice to wait until original A&I forms and supporting documentation is received from a client or delegate witness before certifying instruments in a dealing.
 As we move into level 1, it seems increasingly rare that practitioners may face issues receiving originals of the properly completed signed and witnessed documents in a timely manner to enable certification.
 It is up to the practitioner, taking into account their client’s particular circumstances and any internal requirements or processes their firm may have, to decide whether they will make their certifications relying on something less than the original, such as a scanned copy or a photograph copy.

-From 17 April, LINZ will accept statutory declarations made via audio-visual link (e.g. Skype, Zoom, etc.) or audio link (i.e. by phone) completed in accordance with the Epidemic Preparedness (Oaths and Declarations Act 1957) Immediate Modification Order 2020
+LINZ will accept statutory declarations made via audio-visual link (e.g. Skype, Zoom, etc.) or audio link (i.e. by phone) completed in accordance with the Epidemic Preparedness (Oaths and Declarations Act 1957) Immediate Modification Order 2020.

 For further guidance see the Ministry of Justice’s Information for people needing to complete oaths, affirmations and declaration during COVID-19 and NZLS’ Executing and witnessing important documents.

-This applies to a number of land transfer registration matters such as declarations of identity (when a client does not have acceptable photo ID), applications for transmission and applications to correct or change names.
+This may apply to a number of land transfer registration matters such as declarations of identity (when a client does not have acceptable photo ID), applications for transmission and applications to correct or change names.